SR-22 Safety Improvement Project

 After Project Completion

-The removal of half a mile of the collector-distributor road concrete barrier as well as the extension of the concrete barrier to provide access to the horseshoe connector will have two significant impacts.
+In order to improve the safety conditions on this stretch of SR-22, half a mile of the collector-distributor road concrete barrier will be removed near the City Drive on-ramp and the end of the concrete barrier approaching the horseshoe connector will be extended.
+This reconfiguration will have three significant impacts:

-- The access to Eastbound SR-22 immediately before the horseshoe connector will be closed.
+- The access to Eastbound SR-22 immediately before the horseshoe connector will be closed, eliminating the last second crossover traffic from the collector-distributor road to Eastbound SR-22.

-- The Bristol St. on ramp will only provide access to the horseshoe connector.
-It will no longer connect to Eastbound SR-22.
-(Motorists will still be to access Eastbound SR-22 from The City Dr on ramp.)
+- The Bristol St. on-ramp will only provide access to Southbound I-5 and the horseshoe connector to Northbound I-5 and Northbound SR-57.
+It will no longer provide access to Eastbound SR-22.

 Use Quickmap for real time traffic updates.
 Quickmap can be accessed here or downloaded from the App Store or Google Play.